mamunbeg/mamunbeg/README.md

 - 👋 Hi, I’m @mamunbeg
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in ... scripting
 - 🌱 I’m currently learning ...
 Python and Powershell
 - 💞️ I’m looking to collaborate on ... nothing for now (I'm still learning)
 - 📫 How to reach me ... twitter @mamunbeg